header-image

 Programm

-GMP for Vaccines: What are the Issues?
+GMP for Vaccines: What to Consider?

-• Differences between vaccines and conventional products
+• Differences between vaccines and conventional pharmaceutical products

-• Inactivated and live vaccines
+• Classical vaccines: Inactivated and live vaccines

 • Control of vaccine strains and cell lines